ipfs/community/CONTRIBUTING_GO.md

 ## Pull Request Reviews

-PRs and PR reviews are an important part of the our project process.
+PRs and PR reviews are an important part of our project process.
 As a PR contributor your goal is to help others understand your PR as quickly and easily as possible.
 - Review your own PR before asking others.
 Dead code, test code, typos all will slip into PRs occasionally, and that's fine.
 But give it a pass first to help reviewers to focus on the actual code being submitted.
 - Provide context for your PR.
 Provide a description of the problem your PR addresses and the solution you have provided in your initial description to help readers get started.
 It doesn't have to be extensive - a few sentences each.